ruifilipe16soares/Arquivo_SCC/README.md

 Beira Interior region - Rádio Cova da Beira, Rádio Caria, Rádio Clube da Covilhã, and Notícias da Covilhã - focusing on the main club of the city of Covilhã.
-In particular, this project aimed to make these contents available through the development of a dedicated website and a search system that allows users of the web platform to retrieve information about the club from the data collected from Arquivo.pt.
-After extracting the news from these four websites, we implemented a filter to select only the news related to Sporting Clube da Covilhã.
+In particular, this project aimed to make these contents available through the development of a dedicated website and a search system that allows users of the web platform to retrieve information about the club from the data collected from Arquivo.pt.
+After extracting the news from these four websites, we implemented a filter to select only the news related to Sporting Clube da Covilhã.
 This process resulted in the retrieval of 822 news articles: 65 from Rádio
 Clube da Covilhã, 326 from Rádio Cova da Beira, 120 from Rádio Caria, and 311 from Notícias da Covilhã.
 This data are subsequently loaded and indexed in a NoSQL database and embedded in the developed website (in highlighted